 A certified translation is accompanied by an affidavit or a sworn statement from the translator, attesting to the accuracy of the translation.
 Generally, these statements are on a separate sheet of paper that includes the name of the translation company, its address and phone number and other pertinent contact details.
 A typical certification provides a simple statement of the translator’s qualifications along with a statement that the translation is accurate to the best of the translator’s knowledge and skills.
 Translators must be able to prove that they have enough knowledge and training to complete the translation.

 Certified translations of documents such as birth certificates, marriage certificates, divorce decrees, death certificates, adoption certificates and other personal and legal documents are often needed for a variety of purposes.
 Initially, you may need only a certified translation for immigration purposes.
-However, you will likely be asked to provide a certified and notarized translation of these documents when you begin work, switch insurance providers, get married, change your name or something else.
-That’s why it’s important to get your documents certified and notarized.
+However, you will likely be asked to provide a certified translation of these documents when you begin work, switch insurance providers, get married, change your name or something else.
+That’s why it’s important to get your documents certified.

 In today’s business world, you need to worry whenever you share identifying documents, such as birth certificates, marriage certificates, divorce decrees, adoption certificates and other personal and legal documents, with others.
 As a warning, many companies that list local addresses are neither located in the United States nor have employees here.
 If they aren’t honest about where they are located, you might want to look elsewhere.
 Further, many companies hire very low-paid translators who rely on automated translation systems or work from unsecured computers in coffee shops and internet cafes on compromised systems.